 Introduction

-Bird flu, or avian influenza, is a viral infection that primarily affects birds but can also infect humans and other animals.
+Bird flu, also known as avian influenza, is a viral infection mainly impacting birds but can also infect humans and other animals.
 It is caused by influenza viruses that occur naturally in wild birds but can spread to domestic poultry, and in rare cases, to humans.
 Understanding bird flu is crucial, especially in the context of public health, as certain strains of the virus, like H5N1, have the potential to cause widespread illness and even pandemics.
 In this article, we will explore the signs and symptoms of bird flu in both humans and birds, the severity of the symptoms, and potential complications that may arise from the infection.
 By the end of this post, you will have a clearer understanding of how bird flu manifests and the risks it poses to both humans and animals.

 What Is Bird Flu?